On the Topic of primates there is Koko. She is an ape that has a pet cat. This is essentially a real life Mickey Pluto relationship.

 We did interbreed with them, so if they were considered "animals" that would indicate some sort of bestiality.
 Of course, that doesn't remove the possibility at all.

-Even more with the case of Flores Island's Homo floresiensis, who had the size of a child and the brain capacity of a chimpanzee.
+Even more with the case of Flores Island's Homo floresiensis, who was the size of a child and had the brain capacity of a chimpanzee.
 It was believed once that they coexisted with modern humans in the island for a time, maybe even thousands of years, but the evidence has since been debunked.
 They existed in their island until 50,000 years ago, when modern humans had colonized Africa, most of Eurasia and Australia, which still makes it possible for them to have encountered modern humans.

 During the Congo Wars of the 1990s and early 2000s, there were so many instances of cannibalism of pygmy peoples by non-pygmies that some pygmy collectives requested the United Nations to formally declare cannibalism a crime against humanity.
 There are more rural Central Africans than you'd think who believe that pygmies are just another jungle ape and therefore susceptible of becoming bushmeat.